TAC 2023 Tracks

 Each team that submits runs for evaluation is required to write a paper for the TAC 2023 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2023 data.
 A draft version of the proceedings papers is distributed to TAC 2023 workshop attendees.
 The final proceedings are published on the TAC web site only after the workshop.
 The workshop version of papers gives workshop attendees something concrete to discuss during the meeting itself, but participants have the opportunity to revise their papers based on findings from workshop discussion before publication in the final proceedings.

 All teams are strongly encouraged to present their system(s) and results as a very short "poster" presentation at the TAC 2023 workshop.
-Teams may also give full oral presentations at the workshop; oral presentations are selected based on presentation proposals rather than on entire papers.
+Teams may also give full presentations at the workshop; full presentations are selected based on presentation proposals rather than on entire papers.